Pooja026/FreshProject1/README.md

-Welcome to Banalore
+Welcome to atani

-Select empid,sal
+Select *
-from Student
+from employee
 where empid=20 and empsal>20000;